ansys/pydpf-post/docs/source/user_guide/plotting.rst

     >>> norm.plot_contour()

-Normal Stresses
+Normal stresses
 ---------------

-Use the following code to **plot the normal x-component of stress**:
+You can plot the normal x-component of stress with:

 .. code:: python